 The compromise lies somewhere in between.
 Tesla driver Christian Pogea explains in his German blog exactly this dilemma why 11 kW to 16.5 kW is the most gentle charging speed.

-According to an article in the TFF Forum, this can be optimized even further.
-In the past, some Tesla buyers were even given a note when handing over the car.
-On this slip of paper additional tips for loading are listed:
+According to a german article in the TFF Forum, this can be optimized even further.
+In the past, some Tesla buyers were even given a note with tips for slow charing when handing over the car.

 Conclusion on gently Tesla battery charging